G-SZD/G-SZD-Gonczol-Szabo-Daniel-Projektfeladat-Fullstack-webes-alkalmazas-vizsgaremek/README.md

-# Food waste management system
+# Élelmiszerhulladék-gazdálkodási rendszer
 <!-- <img src="img/coverimage.jpeg"> -->
-<p>  The basic concept of this project  Food Waste Management is to collect theexcess/leftover food from donors such as hotels, restaurants, marriage halls, etc and distribute to  the  needy people .</p>
+<p>  The basic concept of this project  Food Waste Management is to collect theexcess/leftover food from donors such as hotels, restaurants, and distribute to  the  needy people .</p>
 <h2>Tools and Technologies</h2>
 <ul>
  <li>Frontend : HTML, CSS,  JavaScript</li>